debetten/debetten.github.io/_pages/misc.md

 **Birding**

-I'm a beginner birder, especially interested birds on either end of the overall size distribution.
+I'm a beginner birder, especially interested birds on either end of the size distribution.
 I have a feeder set up outside my window for hummingbirds, and even once managed to feed them from my hand.
 On the other end of the size distribution, I am a huge fan of [Cal Falcons](https://calfalcons.berkeley.edu/), I have been to the raptor migration at [Hawk Hill](https://www.parksconservancy.org/parks/hawk-hill), and I try to spot California Condors whenever possible.
 I got hooked by the [Merlin Bird ID app](https://merlin.allaboutbirds.org/), which is super helpful for beginners!

 <br/>